-We have a large and flourishing research team that works on projects both in the field and the laboratory.
+I have an ever growing research team that works on projects in the field, the laboratory, and multiple field laboratories.

 Site Co-Director: Gideon Erkenswick Watsa

-Effie is an Associate Research Scientist with FPI and is completing her Ph.D. on vocal communication, space use, territoriality, and dispersal in sympatric callitrichids at Washington University in Saint Louis.
+Effie is an Associate Research Scientist with FPI and completed her PhD on vocal communication, space use, territoriality, and dispersal in sympatric callitrichids at Washington University in Saint Louis.
+See her profile here.

 LABORATORY RESEARCH TEAM

 Sam is a senior undergraduate biology major from Mexico City working on genetic screening for trichromacy and imaging of dental wear in callitrichids.
 She hopes to go to graduate school in primate biology in order to eventually work on habitat conservation and natural resource management in Mexico.